Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 5. This should return you to the main Connectors landing page.
 Wait for your newly created connector to change status from **Provisioning** to **Running**.

-6. Shortly after, the workshop instructor will switch over to the BigQuery page within Google Console to show that a table matching the topic name you used when creating the BigQuery connector in Confluent Cloud has been created within the **workshop** dataset.
-Clicking the table name should open a BigQuery editor for it:
+6. Shortly after, the workshop instructor will switch over to the Redshift page within Google Console to show that a table matching the topic name you used when creating the Redshift connector in Confluent Cloud has been created within the **workshop** dataset.
+Clicking the table name should open a Redshift editor for it: